kisejin/FL_fundamentals/README.md

 </figure>

 # VI.
-Analysis and Discussion: Analyze the results and discuss the impact of data distribution and different aggregation methods on model performance.
+Analysis and Discussion:

 ## 1. System Heterogeneity and Data Distribution Impact on Federated Learning Performance